UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 [Example](#example)

 ## <a name="preface"></a>Preface
 This is a particle format that focuses on easy *readability for meta data* and *high compression* for everything else.
 The NGPF file format offers human-readable [JSON] headers and a separation of global and per-frame parameters.
 The user can use the header files for quick reference of the relevant parameters.
-The actual data is stored in a binary format that is chosen by the user.
+The actual data is stored in a binary format that is chosen by the user (e.g. [ZFP]).
 The NGPF API offers a variety of *binary codecs* (link to the NGPF API).
 The components of the NGPF file format and their interactions are shown in the schmatic below.
 A *Global Header* stores the information, that applies for all frames, such as *Version number* or the *number of frames*.
 The *Frame Header* contains the meta data of each individual frame (e.g. *number of particles*, *time stamp*).
 An optional *Type File* can be used to assign particles to chemical elements or also molecules.
 Additionally, the Type File can containt meta information about the element/molecule, e.g. charge, quaternions.

 <center>
 ![schematic](schematic.png "schematic.png")